 A. No cereal malt beverage license shall be issued by the City to a bar, tavern or drinking establishment that is located within 200 feet of an accredited school building or an organized church building.

-1. This location restriction shall not apply to restaurants, as that term is defined in K.S.A.
+1. This distance restriction shall not apply to restaurants, as that term is defined in K.S.A.
 41-2601.

 4. Distances measured under this section shall be measured from property line of the protected property to the nearest portion of the building occupied by the license holder.

-D. No license or permit shall be issued for the sale of cereal malt beverage until the building or use meets the City’s most recently adopted Fire and Life Safety Code.
+C. No license or permit shall be issued for the sale of cereal malt beverage until the building or use to be covered by such license or permit is in compliance with: the zoning ordinance of the city; the most recently adopted building and health codes of the city; the most recently adopted Fire and Life Safety Code of the city; and all other applicable city laws.

 A. It shall be unlawful for any person, knowingly or unknowingly, to sell, give away, dispose of, exchange or deliver, or permit the sale, gift, or procuring of, any cereal malt beverage to or for any person who is not of legal age for consumption of cereal malt beverages.